Mobile and Broadcast Network Planning

 - Frequency planning of radio networks considering co-channel and adjacent channels interference

-- Points calculation showing the profile of the path, losses, and levels of the signal and interference on co-channel and adjacent channels
+- Points calculation showing the path profile, losses, and levels of the signal and interference on co-channel and adjacent channels

 - Import the measurement results of the received signal power levels for comparison with calculated values and adjust propagation model parameters

 - Save the coverage prediction result as an interactive web page, PNG image, CSV file, MIF file, or a KMZ file

 - Flexible adjusting of the layers on the base map and show custom vector layers

-- - Landcover model with the nine clutter types.
-The landcover model was created based on OpenStreetMap (www.openstreetmap.org), Global Forest Change (www.earthenginepartners.appspot.com) projects, and Built-in RadioPlanner.
-A simple and easy to use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery.
+- A clutter model with nine clutter types.
+The built-in clutter model was created from the OpenStreetMap (www.openstreetmap.org) and Global Forest Change (www.earthenginepartners.appspot.com) projects.
+If necessary, the simple and easy-to-use Clutter Editor will allow the user to prepare their own clutter model based on new satellite imagery.

-- Any kind of base map—both common (such as OpenStreetMap, OpenTopoMap, etc.) and custom ones.
+- Any kind of base map—both common (such as OpenStreetMap, OpenTopoMap, US Topo, etc.) and custom ones.